huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

   If updated, the modified security group will only be applied to nodes newly created or accepted.
   For existing nodes, you need to manually modify the security group rules for them.

-* `cluster_version` - (Optional, String, ForceNew) Specifies the cluster version, defaults to the latest supported version.
-Changing this parameter will create a new cluster resource.
+* `cluster_version` - (Optional, String) Specifies the cluster version, defaults to the latest supported version.
+Changing this parameter will not upgrade the cluster.
+If you want to upgrade the cluster, please use resource `huaweicloud_cce_cluster_upgrade`.
+After upgrading cluster successfully, you can update this parameter to avoid unexpected changing plan.

 * `cluster_type` - (Optional, String, ForceNew) Specifies the cluster Type, possible values are **VirtualMachine** and **ARM64**.
 Defaults to **VirtualMachine**.
 Changing this parameter will create a new cluster resource.